sicajc/Command/note1.md

     diff
     tar archieve the folders together and put them as tar file.

+    top  helps seeing the usage of current server.
+Can be used to check which server is busy or not.

     open.    open the file in its format.
 ```